 Betting provides you with the chance to predict an outcome of an event, and if your prediction is correct you win money.
 In a betting market, there are a given number of options available for you to bet on.

-Lets imagine that the market was for betting on the outcome of the roll of a dice.
-When you roll a dice, there are 6 possible outcomes.
+Let’s imagine that the market was for betting on the outcome of the roll of a dice.
+When you roll the dice, there are 6 possible outcomes.
 If you were to bet on a 6 being rolled there is a 16.66% probability of that event occurring.
-What betting odds in the UK do is turn that probability into decimal or fractional format to show you how likely that event is to happen.
+Betting odds turn that probability into a decimal or fractional format to show you how likely that event is to happen.
 So the odds of a dice roll will be 5/1 or 6 as a decimal format.
-To work out the implied probability of an event occuring simply divide 100% by the decimal odds of a selection. e.g 100% divided by 6 = 16.66%
+To work out the implied probability of an event occurring simply divide 100% by the decimal odds of a selection. e.g 100% divided by 6 = 16.66%.

 Fractional Odds vs Decimal Odds

-Historically, fractional odds have been used in the UK, especially in your more traditional on course of high street setting.
+Historically, fractional odds have been used in the UK, especially in your more traditional high street setting.
 However, with the introduction of online betting, decimal odds became a lot more popular.
 This is largely due to the fact they are easier to understand and bookmakers have been making moves to attract your more recreational punter.
-Also the introduction of betting exchanges such as Betfair really helped with this as you are able to display more precise odds without having created complex fractions which may confuse the customer.
+Also, the introduction of betting exchanges such as Betfair or bet365 really helped to display more precise odds without having complex fractions which may confuse the customer.

 Fractional odds also only calculate your net profit rather than the return of your bet.
 This differs from decimal odds which combines the returned stake with your winnings when calculating your return.

 Fractional odds are displayed as 6/1 or 5/2 for example.
 The easiest way to understand this is by thinking of it as ‘Winnings/Stake’.
 So if the odds were 6/1 and you placed £1, your winnings would be £6 and your stake represented by the £1.